Down the Road a Piece

-"Down the Road a Piece" is a boogie-woogie song written by Don Raye.
+Down the Road a Piece is a boogie-woogie song written by Don Raye.
 In 1940, it was recorded by the Will Bradley Trio and became a top 10 hit in the closing months of the year.
 Called "a neat little amalgam of bluesy rhythm and vivid, catchy lyrics", the song was subsequently recorded by a variety of jazz, blues, and rock artists.

 Recording and lyrics

-"Down the Road a Piece" was recorded in 1940 by members of the Will Bradley–Ray McKinley Orchestra as the "Will Bradley Trio" (a misnomer, as Bradley did not perform on the song, while a fourth, the song's writer, Don Raye, did, as well as an uncredited vibraphone player).
+"Down the Road a Piece" was recorded on August 12, 1940, in New York City by members of the Will Bradley–Ray McKinley Orchestra, who were credited as the "Will Bradley Trio" (a misnomer, as Will Bradley himself did not perform on the session).

+The personnel consisted of pianist/songwriter Don Raye, drummer/vocalist Ray McKinley, bassist Doc Goldberg, pianist Freddie Slack, and an uncredited vibraphonist (probably Lou Shoobe or Red Ballard).

 Three musicians are mentioned in the lyrics: